-With the warmer months on the way, we thought it would be great to add a burst of colour to our craft ideas with this gorgeous crepe paper sunflower.
+With the warmer months here, we thought it would be great to add a burst of colour to our craft ideas with this gorgeous crepe paper sunflower.
 Not only is it inexpensive to make but we think it adds a real pop of summer sunshine.
 Here’s how to make your own…

 You will need:

 - Crafting Stick or Crafting Straw (for the stem)